Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation

-Our method is implemented on the popular semi-supervised framework, Mean Teacher \cite{meanteacher}, with the specific training steps in Section \ref{sec:Method}.
-Experimental results on PASCAL VOC 2012 \cite{pascal} and Cityscapes \cite{cityscapes} datasets demonstrate that it remarkably surpasses the existing prototype-based method \cite{pcr}, achieving state-of-the-art performance.
-Notably, the proposed method is also highly scalable, which can be easily incorporated into diverse semi-supervised frameworks.
-The successful integration with the classical framework FixMatch \cite{fixmatch} serves as a compelling example, resulting in a significant enhancement over the baseline model.
+Our approach is implemented based on a popular semi-supervised framework, Mean Teacher \cite{meanteacher}, using the DeepLabV3+ \cite{deeplabv3+} segmentation network.
+It demonstrates remarkable performance across three benchmark datasets (PASCAL VOC 2012 \cite{pascal}, Cityscapes \cite{cityscapes}, and MS COCO \cite{coco}) of different scales, scenes, and complexities, consistently outperforming the state-of-the-art methods.
+Moreover, utilizing the transformer-based SegFormer \cite{segformer} as the segmentation network can yield similarly impressive or even better results, validating its robustness across various segmentation architectures.
+Notably, the proposed method is also highly scalable and can be easily incorporated into diverse semi-supervised frameworks.
+The successful integration with the classical frameworks FixMatch \cite{fixmatch} and CPS \cite{cps} serves as compelling examples, resulting in significant enhancements over the baseline models.
 Our contributions can be summarized as follows:

-\begin{enumerate} \item{We present a comprehensive end-to-end pipeline based on prototype learning for semi-supervised semantic segmentation.
-With online sampling and prototype generation, our approach remarkably outperforms the current prototype-based method.} \item{The strategies of confidence-based prototype generation and adaptive prototype optimization are proposed to refine the initial classification boundaries, thereby enhancing the segmentation performance.} \item{Our method achieves the state-of-the-art performance on benchmark datasets.
-Furthermore, the compatibility with FixMatch \cite{fixmatch} confirms that our method is a general plug-and-play approach.} \end{enumerate}